mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Paste the viewing key into 'Input viewing key to scan for outputs'<br>
 Response: 'Start scanning' should be activated

-Shout down the network while scanning will be in the progress.
+Shout down the network while scanning will be in the progress.<br>
-Response: After about a minute you should see the error: Unable to reach MWC node.
+Response: You should see the error if you run puplic node: Unable to reach MWC node.
 Please check your network connection.
+If you are running embedded node, this error message will never happen, wallet will continue to use embedded node because it has some data (better than public).<br>
+Update: Enetually embedded node will be marked as offline as well and than the error will be shown.
+But that takes time, scan will finish faster.

 Restore network and start scanning: